 - 5. Output the self-master – in the formats you require

-There are other things you could add in, such as master tape emulation, compression and saturation and mid-side processing.
-In this tutorial, I’m aiming for simplicity – the bare minimum required to do a basic self-master – so I won’t cover these optional extras.
+Many other things that can be added into mastering, such as compression, saturation, mid-side processing, stereo widening and clipping.
+In this tutorial, I want to focus on the bare minimum required to do a basic self-master, so I won’t discuss these optional extras.

 1. Make a pre-master